jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

     - Add additional logging to trace the flow from Stripe API to response
     - Ensure proper authorization headers are sent with the request
   - **Status**: ✅ Resolved - Enhanced logging and authorization handling in Edge Functions

+- **A/B Testing Implementation**: The A/B testing framework requires database schema changes and new service abstractions.
+  - **Solution**:
+    - Create Supabase migration for A/B testing tables
+    - Implement provider-agnostic A/B testing service
+    - Create React components for easy A/B test integration
+    - Add admin dashboard for test management
+  - **Status**: 🔄 Planned - To be implemented in Phase 6

 ## Component Implementation Strategy